 How UNDP Tanzania work with other UN agencies?

-Coordinating development operations promotes more strategic support for national plans and priorities, makes operations more efficient and reduces transaction costs for governments.
-This helps the UN to be a more relevant and a reliable partner for governments.
+UNDP coordinate development operations and promotes more strategic support for national plans and priorities, aiming to make operations more efficient and effective and to reduces transaction costs for governments and other UN agencies

 The United Nations Development Assistance Plan phase one 2011-2016 (UNDAPI) concluded on the 30th of June 2016 and the second phase of UNDAP officially began on the 1st of July 2016.
 UNDAPII has twelve programme outcomes which are grouped under four inter-related themes that acknowledge that Inclusive Growth requires a Healthy Nation which is Resilient to shocks within the context of transparent and accountable Governance serving the citizens’ needs.
 These four themes are referred to in the plan as Thematic Result Areas and each area focuses on a specific set of objectives.
 These four Thematic Result Areas are; (i) inclusive growth; (ii) health nation; (iii) resilience and (iv) democratic governance, human rights and gender equality.